Responding to Bad Customer Reviews

 How to Respond to Less Than Positive Reviews

 Obviously, no one wants to deal with or see negative reviews on their website, but unfortunately it does happen, even to the best of companies.
 Negative reviews could be a result of a misstep by your business, but it’s also possible that they may have just been left by someone who got caught on the wrong day at the wrong time.
-But regardless of how or the reason why the reviews got left, there still has to be some sort of response taken by the owner…even if that “response” is silence or no response at all (which we don’t recommend by the way).
+But regardless of how or the reason why the reviews got left, responding to bad customer reviews should be a part of your business strategy.
+There still has to be some sort of response taken by the owner…even if that “response” is silence or no response at all (which we don’t recommend by the way).
 One of the worst things you can do when you receive a bad review is to not respond at all.
 This portrays on part of your business that you don’t care too much if someone has a bad or poor experience working with your business.
 When really the opposite needs to be portrayed.
 You want your current and prospective clients or customers to know that you care about their experience working with your business and you care about righting any sort of wrong that may have happened.
 Although there is no fool proof way to get someone who has left a bad review to adjust it, there are three main steps to take to work towards reconciling a bad review and maybe even getting someone to change or edit their review into a more positive light.

 1) Acknowledge the Review and what the customer is saying